SoMika00/PaperclueAI/README.md

 Understand your research.
 Discover what is missing.
 Prepare your work for publication — **every AI claim traced back to an inspectable source**.

-Live demo: **https://mymirror.fr/paperclue** (auto-connected to the demo user *Dr. Test Researcher — Demo University*; the account menu top-right lets you sign out/in).
+Live demo: **https://mymirror.fr/paperclue** (you need to connect with a demo user *with a demo user*; the account menu top-right lets you sign out/in).

 ---